Extrajudicial killing: Australia

+Azerbaijan

+Azerbaijani forces have performed extrajudicial executions of the ethnic Armenians of Nagorno-Karabakh, including both civilians and prisoners of war.
+These executions have been characterized by various sources as acts of ethnic cleansing.
+Genocide Watch and various UN officials, including the U.N.
+Committee against Torture (CAT), have expressed concern over the ethnic dimension of these executions.
+The Lemkin Institute for Genocide Prevention noted that Azerbaijan’s escalating human rights violations against Armenians—including extrajudicial executions— may represent acts preparatory to genocide and align with the UN’s Genocide Risk Factor 7.
+Many victims have been elderly or disabled who could not flee.
+An investigation by University Network for Human Rights corroborated 150 cases of extrajudicial executions, with the majority of them occurring after the 2020 Nagorno-Karabakh War.
+Human rights advocates stated that the widespread nature of extrajudicial executions, often broadcast on social media by Azeri soldiers, suggests a systematic practice aimed at instilling fear among the population, and humiliating the families of the deceased.

 Bangladesh

 Extrajudicial killings and death squads are common in Bangladesh.

 The Bangladesh Police special security force Rapid Action Battalion (RAB) has long been known for extrajudicial killing.
 In a leaked WikiLeaks cable it was found that RAB was trained by the UK government.
 16 RAB officials (sacked afterwards) including Lt Col (sacked) Tareque Sayeed, Major (sacked) Arif Hossain, and Lt Commander (sacked) Masud Rana were given death penalty for abduction, murder, concealing the bodies, conspiracy and destroying evidences in the Narayanganj Seven Murder case.

 Beside this many alleged criminals were killed by Bangladesh police by the name of Crossfire.
 In 2018, many alleged drug dealers were killed in the name of "War on Drugs" in Bangladesh.

+The United Nations criticised the government under Sheikh Hasina for high rates of extrajudicial killings and enforced disappearances, especially the members of Bangladesh Jamaat-e-Islami, including former elected MPs.